On Realization of Intelligent Decision-Making in the Real World: A Foundation Decision Model Perspective: Introduction

 \section{Introduction}

-Intelligent decision-making (IDM) is the application of artificial intelligence (AI) and related technologies to address real world decision-making tasks.
-From operating a machine to governing a country, all production activities of human beings rely on a series of decisions to achieve desired goals.
-Humans make decisions depending on knowledge, experience, and intuition~\cite{khatri2000role}.
-Nevertheless, the capacity of a human mind is limited, restricting the decision bandwidth for many complex and counter-intuitive problems.
-With the advent of digital technologies and information processing techniques, the complexity and uncertainty of decision problems are increasing dramatically~\cite{peres2020industrial}.
-These complex decision problems are often beyond humans' decision capacity.
-AI facilitates data analysis with a lens that surpasses human capacity through its ability to process data and information, addressing the issue of `bounded rationality'~\cite{simon1990bounded}.
-Based on rules, data analysis, control theory~\cite{kirk2004optimal}, and operations research (OR)~\cite{winston2004operations}, traditional IDM models improve decision efficiency by automating part of the decision process in various domains~\cite{eom2006survey}, e.g. production scheduling~\cite{herrmann2006handbook}, air traffic control~\cite{nolan2011fundamentals}, disease diagnosis~\cite{barnett1987dxplain}, enterprise management~\cite{ranjan2009business}.
-However, traditional IDM models are still limited to solving specific tasks due to low model complexity and requirements for manual feature design and model selection.
+Intelligent Decision-Making (IDM) leverages artificial intelligence (AI) and related technologies to address real-world decision-making tasks.
+Human production activities, from operating machinery to governing nations, rely on a series of decisions to achieve desired objectives.
+Decisions are made based on knowledge, experience, and intuition~\citep{khatri2000role}.
+However, the human mind's capacity is finite, limiting decision bandwidth for numerous complex and counter-intuitive problems.
+The emergence of digital technologies and information processing techniques has substantially increased the complexity and uncertainty of decision problems~\citep{peres2020industrial}, which often exceed human decision-making capabilities.
+AI facilitates data analysis beyond human capacity, addressing the issue of 'bounded rationality'\citep{simon1990bounded}.
+Traditional IDM models, based on rules, data analysis, control theory\citep{kirk2004optimal}, and operations research (OR)\citep{winston2004operations}, enhance decision efficiency by automating aspects of the decision process in various domains\citep{eom2006survey}, such as production scheduling~\citep{herrmann2006handbook}, air traffic control~\citep{nolan2011fundamentals}, disease diagnosis~\citep{barnett1987dxplain}, and enterprise management~\citep{ranjan2009business}.
+However, due to low model complexity and the need for manual feature design and model selection, traditional IDM models are limited to solving specific tasks.